felias-fogg/SoftI2CMaster/README.md

     #define I2C_CPUFREQ ...
-If you are changing the CPU frequency dynamically using the clock prescale register CLKPR and intend to call the I2C functions with a frequency different from F_CPU, then define this constant with the correct frequency.
+If you are changing the CPU frequency dynamically using the clock prescaler register CLKPR and intend to call the I2C functions with a frequency different from F_CPU, then define this constant with the correct frequency.
 For instance, if you used a prescale factor of 8, then the following definition would be adequate: <code>#define I2C\_CPUFREQ (F\_CPU/8)</code>